Shoe size: Shoe sizing

 The adult shoe sizes are calculated from typical last length, which is converted from foot length in millimetres by adding an allowance of two shoe sizes:

 where L is foot length in millimetres.

 Direct conversion between adult UK, Continental European and Mondopoint shoe size systems is derived as follows:

 Using these formulas, the standard derives shoe size tables for adults and children, based on actual foot length measurement (insole) in millimetres.
 Typical last length ranges are also included (13 to 25 mm over foot length for adults, 8% greater than foot length plus 6 mm for children).

 Exact foot lengths may contain repeating decimals because the formulas include division by 3; in practice, approximate interval steps of 6.67 mm and 8.47 mm are used, and sizes are rounded to either the nearest half size or closest matching Mondopoint size.

+Size equivalence table, adult

+Note: US Women FIA scales are used.
+For the "common" women scale add another 0.5.

+Size equivalence table, children

+US and UK size data to be merged

+The table below assumes a last length of foot length + 2/3 inches.
+UK children shoe sizes start at 3 1/4 inches for 0, while US children sizes start at 3 1/3 inches for 0, for a difference of 3 1/12 inches.
+Both systems end at 13.5.

+This following table includes UK and US adult shoe sizes before the starting point of the adult equivalence table (210 mm).
+Parenthesized values indicate children sizes.

 Size marking

 It is recommended to include size marking in each of the four sizing systems on the shoe label and on the package.
 The principal system used for manufacturing the shoe needs to be placed first and emphasized with a boldface.

 The standard includes quick conversion tables for adult shoe size marking; they provide matching sizes for shoes marked in Mondopoint, European, and UK systems.
-Converted values are rounded to a larger shoe size to increase comfort.
+When converted values require rounding, they are rounded to a larger shoe size rather than a smaller one, to increase comfort.